ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 are interpolated in the horizontal to the local ice sheet grid.
 Next, for each local grid cell, values are linearly interpolated between adjacent elevation classes.
-For example, suppose that at a given location the coupler supplies a surface mass balance at elevations of 300 and 500 m, whereas the local grid cell has an elevation of 400 m.
+For example, suppose that at a given location the coupler supplies the SMB at elevations of 300 and 500 m, whereas the local grid cell has an elevation of 400 m.
 Then the local SMB is equal to the mean of the values at 300 and 500 m.

 In some parts of the ice sheet grid the fields supplied by CTSM are not valid, simply because there are no land-covered global grid cells in the vicinity.
-For this reason, GLAD computes a mask on the ice sheet grid at initialization.
+For this reason, Glad computes a mask on the ice sheet grid at initialization.
 The mask has a value of 1 for global grid cells that have a nonzero land fraction (and hence supply valid data) and is zero otherwise.
-GLAD then computes a local mask for each grid cell on the ice sheet grid.
+Glad then computes a local mask for each grid cell on the ice sheet grid.
 The local mask has a value of 1 if one or more of the four nearest global neighbors supplies valid data (i.e., has a global mask value of 1).
 Otherwise, the local mask has a value of zero.
 In this